tarwn/lessthandot-hugo/blogs/content/posts/2010-03-11-lazy-coding.md

   - lazy

 ---
 Are you waiting for .NET 4.0 to take advantage of lazy initialization?
-Now you don&#8217;t have to.
-The question you need to ask yourself is why haven&#8217;t I already made this myself?
+Now you don't have to.
+The question you need to ask yourself is why haven't I already made this myself?

-_Aren&#8217;t we all a little lazy?_
+_Aren't we all a little lazy?_

 ```CSharp
 /// <summary>